aglasspool/unbehagen/entwurfe/2016-09-12-relation-objet-kleine-hans.md

 This resulted in his 'enfants fantasmatiques' de sa carriere comme stenograph a l'opera.

 -> Pferd/Wagen -> enfants fantasmatiques

+## The divided Other
+The discourse of science: S1 -> S2
+No interest in the real(s)
+Because to recognise that the Other is divided (A/)
+Is to recognise that the Subject is divided ($)
+The subject cannot do without his object a
+He will pass to the act before losing it